On the label of most men’s suits, you can usually find a number and a descriptive letter indicating the jacket size.

 It’s simple enough for a good tailor to take those loose-fitting clothes in by an inch or two.
 That will help you not look like you’ve lost weight or borrowed someone’s clothes.

 Avoid vertical stripes, as these will elongate your body even further.
-Replace pin-striped suits with plain fabrics as well.
-It goes the same for the shirts you wear under the suit.
+Replace pin-striped suits with plain fabrics, too.
+The same goes for the shirts you wear under the suit.

-I advise choosing clean and solid color shirts, such as white.
+I advise choosing clean, solid-color shirts, such as white.
 As for the suit, go with a cool color, such as navy.

-Solid ties are fine, and so are foulard.
+Solid ties are fine, and so are foulards.
 Make sure that the length of your tie is correct, too.

 In addition, the tip should brush the top of your belt.
 And yes, tall guys should always wear belts to create the impression of a shorter torso.